 Can you believe those numbers?
 We know most women who visit Brava for the first time are wearing the wrong size bra, but even we were surprised to find that this is true for a staggering 98% of our new customers.
 That's just nuts!

 So how do we know this?
-During the survey period, we asked new customers what size they had been wearing and then we recorded their correct size once we had completed the fitting process.
+Recently we asked new customers what size they had been wearing and then we recorded their correct size once we had completed the fitting process.